zachyutw/expo_rn_practice/Readme.md

-# Expo RN dating
+# Expo RN

-Use Expo Rn to build a dating App that allows users to interact with each other
+Use Expo Rn to build a hostel App

 ## Project Target